devilry/devilry-deploy/docs/src/supervisord.rst

     [supervisor]
     # The full path to the supervisord log directory.
     # Defaults to /path/to/devilrybuild/var/log/
+    # Note: This setting is added by our buildout-base.cfg, and not by the
+    #       supervisor buildout recipe.
     #logdir =

     # The pid file of supervisord.
 Defaults to